Joseph A. Lombardo

 Obviously, having an MIP citation on your record is not ideal.
 Fortunately, expunging a disorderly persons offense for underage possession may be possible, depending on certain factors.

-How to Expunge an Underage Drinking Citation
+How to Expunge an Underage Drinking Citation in New Jersey

 In New Jersey, a disorderly person’s offense falls under N.J.S.A. § 2C-33:15.
 For crimes under N.J.S.A. § 2C-33:15, there is a five year waiting period before a petition for expungement can be filed.